Classification of spherical algebraic subalgebras of real simple Lie algebras of rank 1: Introduction

 In~\cite{HS} it has been shown that the so-called gradient maps are the right analogue for moment maps when one is interested in actions of a real reductive group $G=K\exp(\lie{p})$.
 Spherical gradient manifolds have been introduced in~\cite{MS} in order to carry over Brion's theorem to the real reductive case.
 To be more precise, we call a $G$-gradient manifold $X\subset Z$ with gradient map $\mu_\lie{p}\colon X\to\lie{p}$ spherical if a minimal parabolic subgroup of $G$ has an open orbit in $X$.
 If $G$ is connected complex reductive, then a minimal parabolic subgroup is the same as a Borel subgroup of $G$, so that there is no ambiguity in this definition.
 The main result of~\cite{MS} states that $X$ is spherical if and only if $\mu_\lie{p}$ almost separates the $K$-orbits in $X$.

-Very recently, real spherical manifolds have attracted attention from the representation theoretical view point (see~\cite{KO} and~\cite{KS2}) as well as from a geometric one (see~\cite{KS} and~\cite{KKS}).
-In~\cite{KS}, the authors have shown that, given a homogeneous real spherical manifold $X=G/H$, any minimal parabolic subgroup of $G$ has only finitely many orbits in $X$.
-Moreover, the same paper contains the list of all reductive spherical subalgebras of $\lie{g}=\lie{so}(n,1)$.
+Recently, real spherical manifolds have attracted attention from the representation theoretical view point (see~\cite{KO} and~\cite{KS2}) as well as from a geometric one (see~\cite{KS} and~\cite{KKS}).
+In~\cite{Bien} and~\cite{KS} the authors have shown that, given a homogeneous real spherical manifold $X=G/H$, any minimal parabolic subgroup of $G$ has only finitely many orbits in $X$.
+Moreover, the paper~\cite{KS} contains the list of all reductive spherical subalgebras of $\lie{g}=\lie{so}(n,1)$.
 In~\cite{Ma} the author has found \emph{all} decompositions of $\lie{so}(n,1)$ as the sum of two subalgebras.
+In~\cite{KKPS} the authors classify the reductive spherical subalgebras of arbitrary simple real Lie algebras.

-In this paper we classify all spherical algebraic subalgebras of $\lie{g}$ where $\lie{g}$ is a simple Lie algebra of real rank $1$ by methods in the spirit of~\cite{MS}.
+As the main result of this paper we describe the \emph{non-reductive} spherical algebraic subalgebras of $\lie{g}$ where $\lie{g}$ is a simple Lie algebra of real rank $1$ by methods in the spirit of~\cite{MS}.
+We then apply this result to classify the reductive spherical subalgebras of $\lie{g}$, thus obtaining a second proof of the rank one case in~\cite{KKPS}.
 Although a subalgebra $\lie{h}$ of $\lie{g}$ is spherical whenever $\lie{h}^\mbb{C}$ is a complex spherical subalgebra of $\lie{g}^\mbb{C}$, we would like to stress the fact that the converse is not true (see the example in Section~3).
 In particular one cannot reduce the question to the complex classification.
-The tables containing all spherical algebraic subalgebras are given in Theorems~\ref{ReductiveOrthogonal} and~\ref{NonredOrthogonal} for $\lie{g}=\lie{so}(n,1)$, in Theorems~\ref{ReductiveUnitary} and~\ref{nonredUnitary} for $\lie{g}=\lie{su}(n,1)$, in Theorems~\ref{ReductiveSymplectic} and~\ref{NonredSympl} for $\lie{g}=\lie{sp}(n,1)$, and in Theorems~\ref{ReductiveExceptional} and~\ref{NonredExc} for the exceptional Lie algebra $\lie{g}=\lie{f}_4=\lie{f}_{4(-20)}$.
+In contrast to the complex case, there are continuous families of spherical subalgebras of $\lie{g}$.
+For $\lie{g}=\lie{su}(n,1)$ the geometry of such a family was studied in detail by means of an explicit slice model in~\cite{K}.

 Let us outline the main steps of the proof as well as the organization of this paper.
 In Section~2 we show that the homogeneous manifold $X=G/H$ admits a $G$-gradient map if and only if $H$ is an algebraic subgroup of $G$.
 This is the reason why we classify spherical \emph{algebraic} subalgebras.
 In Section~3 we characterize reductive and non-reductive spherical algebraic subgroups $H$ of $G$ by the fact that a maximal compact subgroup of $H$ acts transitively on the spheres in a certain representation related to the inclusion $H\hookrightarrow G$.
-More precisely our starting point is the following
+More precisely, our starting point is the following, see Propositions~\ref{Prop:redspherical} and~\ref{Prop:nonredspherical}.